zizroc/villager/paper/paper.md

 1. `current_state`: A mutable copy of the state representing the current time step.
 1. `model_data`: User supplied data that persists through the simulation.
-1. `winik_mgr`: An object that manages the agent with convenience functions for retrieval and creation.
+1. `agent_mgr`: An object that manages the agent with convenience functions for retrieval and creation.
 1. `resource_mgr`: An object that manages the resources with convenience functions for retrieval and creation.

 For example, an initial condition of a population with three agents